There is still hope for bond in a Federal Case

-Regarding the reason or “responsibility” for delay factor, the court will consider information relating to pretrial events such as motions for continuance, discovery disputes, the complexity of the case, plea discussions, any stipulations for adjournments, any voluntary waiver of a defendant’s speedy trial rights, and other matters relating to the progress (or lack thereof) of the case.
+Regarding the “responsibility for delay” factor, the court will consider information relating to pretrial events such as motions for continuance, discovery disputes, the complexity of the case, plea discussions, any stipulations for adjournments, any voluntary waiver of a defendant’s speedy trial rights, and other matters relating to the progress (or lack thereof) of the case.

 Federal Criminal Defense Team in Michigan

-If you are facing federal criminal allegations or a pre-trial detention issue relative to federal criminal charges, you need an attorney with a track record of proven success.
+You need an attorney with a proven success record if you face federal criminal allegations or a pre-trial detention issue relative to federal criminal charges.
 The attorneys with LEWIS & DICKSTEIN, P.L.L.C. have the experience, tenacity, and strategic ability to fight to keep you out on bond and provide the highest possible caliber of defense in your case.